xylar/shtns/README.md

 CHANGE LOG:
 -----------

+	- New feature: SHT at fixed m (aka Legendre transform).
 	- faster initialization with OpenMP.
 	- fix: in python, a rare coredump now correctly raises an exception.